sfc-gh-klochen/sfsnowsightextensions/Readme.md

 ### Remove-SFWorksheet Parameter - WorksheetID
 ID of Worksheet to remove.

+### Remove-SFWorksheet Parameter - WorksheetFile
+Path to the JSON file for Worksheet to remove.

+### Remove-SFWorksheet Parameter - Worksheet
+Worksheet object to remove.

 ### Remove-SFWorksheet - Remove All Worksheets in a List
 Remove all Worksheets in a `$worksheets` array: